-If you wish to speak at the meeting, you will need to register using the form which is available via the link below.
+If you wish to speak at the meeting, you will need to register using the form which is available via the link below-Attend a Panel Meeting.
 Speakers will be registered on a first come first served basis and must have registered by 5pm two days before the meeting.

 If a proposal is recommended for approval by officers, then objectors will be invited to speak first, setting out why the application should be refused.
 The applicant will then be invited to speak, explaining why their proposal should be approved and may also be asked to respond to the objector’s concerns.
 If a proposal is recommended for refusal, the applicant will be invited to speak first.
 In all cases, comments must be addressed through the panel chair.

 When all the speakers have finished their representations, members of the panel will then be able to ask questions of officers, debate the item and then make a decision.
 Only elected councillors on the panel are allowed to vote and make a decision.
-The committee clerk will ask each panel member in alphabetical order how they intend to vote and the panel chair will then declare the result of that vote.
+They will vote by a show of hands and the panel chair will then declare the result of that vote.
 Those elected members will be introduced at the start of the meeting.

 Councillors can make three choices after they have heard the debate and considered the officers recommendation: